Think having oatmeal, granola, or oat-based cereal for breakfast is healthy?

 Results of independent laboratory tests funded by the Environmental Working Group (EWG) found that most of the popular oat cereals are laced with significant amounts of the cancer-causing weed killer, Roundup.
 This includes Cheerios, oatmeal, and granola, plus snack bars and even Goldfish crackers.

 Roundup, chemical name glyphosate, is an herbicide that has long been linked to cancer by the World Health Organization.
 Last year, in a $289 million settlement in California, a school groundskeeper claimed his cancer was caused by the chemicals he sprayed around the schoolyard.
 He won.

 Monsanto Corporation, the maker of Roundup, has been in legal battles for many years over the toxicity of this product.
-They are notorious for suppressing studies that bear out the toxic effects of this weed killer.
+The company is notorious for suppressing studies that bear out the toxic effects of this weed killer.
 Besides causing cancer, glyphosate harms the microbiome of animals and humans alike, killing beneficial bacteria and promoting pathogenic ones.
 Many of those filing lawsuits are battling severe illnesses and point to the growing body of evidence that a healthy microbiome is critical for all aspects of human health, from weight control to brain function.

 How Glyphosate Harms Us

 The main way glyphosate harms our bodies is that, because it is structurally related to glyphosate, it substitutes for glycine in our body’s proteins, collagens, and gelatin.
 This explains why glyphosate can cause so many serious health conditions, such as: